 Proof.
-Choosing units of time so that $C = k \ lcm(a_1, ..., a{k-1})$ .
+Choose units of time so that $C = k \ lcm(a_1, ..., a{k-1})$ .
 The probability distributions of times when each runner is within C/k of zero is a step function which changes values at integers.

-In the next few paragraphs we're really just calculating unions of arithmetic progressions but we let the formalization by real valued step functions persist so that we can talk about the proportion of time when a runner is lonely without making new definitions.
+In the next few paragraphs we are really just calculating unions of arithmetic progressions but we let the formalization by real valued step functions persist so that we can talk about the proportion of time when a runner is lonely without making new definitions and also so we can smooth or 'feather' one of the distributions.
 We will assume $C = k \ lcm(a_1, ..., a{k-1})$ .